 Paula was the first baby to be named in the building.
 It was here that her brothers Warren and Joel became Bar Mitzvahs and she was married to Chris.
 Paula served as president of the Youth Group and USY and later as the last Sisterhood Temple Beth Israel co-president helping to keep the Sisterhood alive.

-She has been a teacher of the deaf for thirty-five years and continues to do so.
+Until retiring in 2014, she was a teacher of the deaf for thirty-nine years.
+She provides consultation services in Deaf Education and American Sign Language.
 Paula also teaches American Sign Language at two community colleges.

 Marty lives in Old Saybrook, CT with his wife Elizabeth and has 3 children, Heather, Alison and Jonathan.
 A graduate of UCONN School of Pharmacy in 1978, Marty owns Northeast Medical Products, Inc. – a retailer and wholesaler of medical equipment, supplies and pharmaceuticals.
 Marty’s bar-mitzvah date was June 22, 1968 and following that became active in USY, serving as its president the following year.